antsh3k/Epilepsy-project/README.md

 # Epilepsy-project
-This repository contains my PhD work.
-Extracting and analyzing unstructured text from Electronic Health Records
+This repository contains templates for my PhD work.

+This work was published in my thesis: [AI and the sacred disease: the opportunities of Electronic Patient Records and Natural Language Processing to advance epilepsy care and beyond](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=QwjjfSQAAAAJ&citation_for_view=QwjjfSQAAAAJ:Zph67rFs4hoC)